Trekkin Weka

 Not above a breakfast beer

-The trail then continues its course through the forest, gradually descending.
-I see dozens of squirrels and chipmunks on the way down.
-The trees provide welcome shade as the day heats up, certainly a change from the early morning cold.
+The trail then continued its course through the forest, gradually descending.
+I saw dozens of squirrels and chipmunks on the way down.
+The trees provided welcome shade as the day heated up, certainly a change from the early morning cold.

 These gnarly trees always look so cool on trail